ashwinkumar12345/for-elasticsearch-docs/docs/sql/aggregations.md

 ## Having

-Use the `HAVING` clause to
+Use the `HAVING` clause to filter out aggregated values.
-A HAVING clause can serve as aggregation filter that filters out aggregated values satisfy the condition expression given.

 ### HAVING with GROUP BY

-Aggregate expressions or its alias defined in SELECT clause can be used in HAVING condition.
+You can use aggregate expressions or its aliases defined in a `SELECT` clause in a `HAVING` condition.

-    It's recommended to use non-aggregate expression in WHERE although it's allowed to do this in HAVING clause.
+We recommend using a non-aggregate expression in the `WHERE` clause although you can do this in a `HAVING` clause.

-    The aggregation in HAVING clause is not necessarily same as that on select list.
-As extension to SQL standard, it's also not restricted to involve identifiers only on group by list.
+The aggregations in a `HAVING` clause are not necessarily the same as that in a select list.
+As an extension to the SQL standard, you're not restricted to using identifiers only in the `GROUP BY` list.

-Here is an example for typical use of HAVING clause:
+For example:

 ```sql
 SELECT gender, sum(age)